Shermine237/google_cloud_certification_data_architect/Gcloud challenge 3 : Créer une infrastructure avec Terraform.md

-## Automating Infrastructure on Google Cloud with Terraform: Challenge Lab ##
+## Automating Infrastructure on Google Cloud with Terraform: Challenge Lab : UPDATE 2025 ##

 **Setup : Create the configuration files** <br/>
 Make the empty files and directories in _Cloud Shell_ or the _Cloud Shell Editor_.